sagemath/sagewiki_to_gh-2022-10-10/combinat.md

 === Code ===

  * The collection of patches is managed using a [[http://combinat.sagemath.org/patches/|patch server]]  (mercurial queues).
 Use it to try out the latest experimental features, or contribute your own patches!
-(You may still need to access to the  [[http://sage.math.washington.edu:2144/|old patch server]])

  * Browse the [[http://combinat.sagemath.org/code/file/tip/sage/|Sage sources with the Sage-combinat patches applied]]